 Kootenay National Park is just a short drive from Invermere downtown.
 The gorgeous national park sees relatively few visitors compared to Banff, meaning you can often enjoy the spectacular sights in (relative) peace and quiet.

 You can drive along scenic roads and soak up the beauty all around, stopping to visit waterfalls and canyons that are easily accessed from the roadside.
-Marble Canyon is a particularly special spot.
+Marble Canyon is an extraordinary spot.
+If you are up for a bigger day, or are seeking a fantastic place for backcountry camping you cannot miss Floe Lake.

 Follow hiking trails to immerse yourself in the diverse terrain and spot wildlife, and join a guided hike to marvel at some of the oldest fossils in the world.
 The UNESCO-listed Burgess Shale fossils are more than five hundred million years old!